RidgeBatty/TGE-V2/docs/README.md

 import * as TGE from './v2/engine.js';
 const Engine = TGE.Engine;

-// your game's main execution point: const main = async () => {
+// Your game's main execution point: const main = async () => {

     // ID of the HTML element where the game engine should draw